Diarrhea ICD-10-CM Codes

 • Hemorrhagic diarrhea

-Commonly asked questions
+Frequently asked questions

-When to use a Diarrhea ICD code?
+When should I use a diarrhea ICD code?

 You can use a diarrhea ICD code once you’ve decided on the type of diarrhea a patient has through tests and examinations.

-Are Diarrhea diagnosis codes billable?
+Are diarrhea diagnosis codes billable?

-What are the common treatments for Diarrhea?
+What are the common treatments for diarrhea?